 Q: What is the number one piece of advice for a student who is looking to start a career in project management?

 A: Start with taking a course!
-Either the four-credit course at NJIT or the non-credit, PMP Certification course at NJII.
-The course would give them all the information to get started.
-Certainly, a student without a lot of experience would go for a CAPM, the Certified associate in project management, which only requires 23 hours of training, and it doesn’t require experience.
-They could have right after their name, CAPM, with the registry trademark and it’ll help them along the way in their career.
+Either the for-credit course at NJIT or the non-credit, PMP Certification course at NJII.
+Taking these courses would give them all the information to get started.
+A student without a lot of experience would go for a CAPM, the Certified Associate in Project Management certificate, which only requires 23 hours of training, and it doesn’t require experience.
+Once receiving PMP or CAPM certification, they could formally list it after their name, and it’ll help them along the way in their career.

 To watch the full video interview, click here.